tw2113/Network-Sites-Counts-Dashboard-Widget/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Display a list of post counts for all your sites in a network.
+Display a list of post counts for all your sites in your network.

 == Description ==

-After activating, this plugin adds a dashboard widget to the network admin dashboard page that displays a listing of all your sites and their published and draft posts.
-You can view other post-type counts by adding a `post_type` query parameter, like `http://YOUR_SITE_URL/wp-admin/network/index.php?post_type=page`.
+A new dashboard widget in your network admin dashboard will show total published and draft posts and pages across all the sites in your network, giving you a snapshot of the current status of your total content.

 Contribute [on Github](https://github.com/tw2113/Network-Sites-Counts-Dashboard-Widget).